-What's more, the current administration-heavy approach makes it hard for smaller Member States to participate.
+The current administration-heavy approach makes it hard for smaller Member States to participate.
 For illustration, all six member States that have never participated in an IPCEI are small: Bulgaria, Cyprus, Latvia, Lithuania, Luxembourg and Slovenia.

-Designing a coordinated EU framework via CISAF, with common eligibility criteria and transparency for an output-based system, can enhance fairness and level the playing field by:
+On the contrary, designing a coordinated EU framework via CISAF, with common eligibility criteria and transparency for an output-based system, can enhance fairness and level the playing field by: